Multi-Party Office

 Cross-party programmes

 The WFD Multi-Party office leveraged the experiences and regional expertise of the UK political parties to support the decentralisation process in Ukraine through a joint project with WFD’s Research programme.
-A workshop was held in July 2017 in the Baranivska region of Ukraine, where WFD had been supporting the amalgamation process through the Civil Society Institute.
-With a new local council appointed, the MPO facilitated the sharing of UK experience of local government management and rural economic development.
-The local councillors and community leaders were assisted in the development of the district’s strategic plan and budget.
-The two Scottish delegates shared lessons on building trust and mechanisms for citizen participation; ways to increase economic activity and youth employment in a rural environment; and developing a shared community identity.
+WFD supported the amalgamation process through the Civil Society Institute in the Baranivska region of Ukraine.
+With the appointment of a local council, the MPO facilitated experience sharing sessions on the UK’s local government management and rural economic development.
+The local councillors and community leaders in the Baranivska region were assisted in the development of the district’s strategic plan and budget.
+Other areas of learning included lessons on building trust; mechanisms for citizen participation; ways to increase economic activity and youth employment in a rural environment as well as how to develop a shared community identity.